sh1boot/sh1boot.github.io/_posts/2024-12-21-non-binary-linear-feedback-shift-registers.md

 that it might help with the following...

 ## Extending to $p^n$ bases
 If you need a generator which is some power of a prime then you could use a prime generator which is n times longer and then combine groups of n digits into a single value.
 However, advancing in steps of one will mean each value is the previous value times p mod p^n + a small value less than p, which might be a bit too correlated for some applications.
-To fix this you could step the shift register n steps for each output, _provided_ n is coprime with p (since p is prime this just means n is not equal to p), and provided your using the de Bruijn modification above.
+To fix this you could step the shift register n steps for each output, _provided_ n is coprime with p (since p is prime this just means n is not equal to p), and provided you're using the de Bruijn modification above.
 When p = n just use steps of n + 1 instead.

 Otherwise, one would need to implement linear $\mathrm{GF}(p^n)$ arithmetic and either repeat the search, or find some polynomials using mathematics I